jakearchibald/idb/README.md

 For each value, provide an object where `value` is the type of values within the store, and `key` is the type of keys within the store.

 Optionally, `indexes` can contain a map of index names, to the type of key within that index.

+Optionally, for object stores with an auto incrementing primary key, put the key path in `autoIncrementKeyPath` and it will be automatically applied to all values returned from the database, even while you write objects to the store without a primary key in `add` and `put`.
+(This will only work if your key path is on the root of the `value` object, not nested.)

 Provide this interface when calling `openDB`, and from then on your database will be strongly typed.
 This also allows your IDE to autocomplete the names of stores and indexes.